Why Scouting?

 Merit Badge Program

 Merit Badges are an essential part of the Scouting journey and can spark lifelong interests.
-For example, Steven Spielberg kicked off his filmmaking career in the Scouts BSA.
+For example, Steven Spielberg kicked off his filmmaking career in the Scouting America.
 As an 11-year-old scout, according to the Daily Beast, he used his father’s 8 mm movie camera to film a nine-minute Western called “The Last Gunfight.”
 It earned him a merit badge for photography.
 Overall, there are more than 130 merit badges.

 Leadership